 1. Automate Your Savings

 Savings is undoubtedly the most important part of your finances.
-You need savings to fulfill all your financial goals – buying a car or a home, retirement funding or children’s education.
+You need savings to fulfil all your financial goals – buying a car or a home, retirement funding or children’s education.
 In order to keep your savings untouched, make it a point to automate them.
 Alternately, you can put a certain percentage of your salary into the savings account immediately after receive your paycheck.
 Ever since I started following the 50/30/20 rule of budgeting, I have started automating my savings and it is till date the best financial improvement that I have made in my life.

 2. Update Your Personal Finance Knowledge